Greek God of Wind: Zephyrus and the Anemoi

 Zephyrus and Chloris

 The god of the west wind once decided to kidnap a beautiful nymph from the ocean, following in the footsteps of his brother, Boreas.
 Zephyrus abducted Chloris and soon linked with her.
-What would EXACTLY happen if you connected intimately with the west wind god?

-Chloris became precisely that and came to be known as “Flora.”
+Chloris became the goddess of flowers and came to be known as “Flora.”
 Flora’s role in Greek mythology was further highlighted by Ovid in his “FASTI.”
 Here, she blesses Juno, the Roman queen of the gods (Greek equivalent Hera), with a child after the latter insisted on it.

 The couple even produced a child named Karpos, who casually proceeded to become the Greek god of fruit later in his life.